Meet our research team

 Kaitlin Wynia Baluk

-Kaitlin Wynia Baluk is a postdoctoral fellow in McMaster’s Department of Health, Aging, and Society and a researcher-in-residence at Hamilton Public Library, where she helps to facilitate research partnerships between McMaster faculty and the library.
+Kaitlin Wynia Baluk completed a postdoctoral fellow in McMaster’s Department of Health, Aging, and Society (2022).
+As a researcher-in-residence at Hamilton Public Library, she helped to facilitate research partnerships between McMaster faculty and the library.
 Her research interests include public library partnerships, public space, social infrastructure, and public art.
 As a Research Associate on the sociable cities project, she contributed to the development of our research on public libraries.

 Amanda Dakin completed her MA in Sociology at the University of Guelph (2021).
 Her SSHRC-funded thesis, titled The Subtle Art of Exclusion: An Examination of Hostile Urban Design in Guelph, Ontario, examines how homeless persons are excluded from the public realm through the use of the outdoor built environment.
 As a Research Assistant on the sociable cities project, she contributed to our research and publications on ice rinks and the impacts of the pandemic on public space.